Dadmatech/DadmaTools/README.md

 ## NLP Models

 Natural Language Processing is an active area of research and it consists of many different tasks.
-The Dadmatools repository provides an overview of Persian models for some of the most common NLP tasks (and is continuously evolving).
+The DadmaTools repository provides an overview of Persian models for some of the most common NLP tasks (and is continuously evolving).

 Here is the list of NLP tasks we currently cover in the repository.
 -  Named Entity Recognition